-When an accident occurs, it’s more severe if one or more drivers involved are speeding.
+When an accident occurs, it’s more severe if one or more drivers involved are in speeding.
 Even when you observe the speed limit, dangerous conditions like extreme weather or a water spill on the road can mean that your best bet is to drive under the speed limit.
 High-density traffic can also make it safer to drive at a slower speed than usual.
 Defensive driving means observing the speed limit and taking care to drive at a reasonable pace given all of the circumstances.

 How Does Defensive Driving Relate to Legal Liability in Las Vegas Accidents?

 All drivers have an obligation to drive safely and reasonably.
 Even when other drivers around you aren’t careful, you must behave as a reasonable person behaves under the circumstances.
 Defensive driving not only keeps you safe but can also protect you from legal liability if you’re involved in an accident.
 When a driver breaches their duty of care, they act negligently.
 Negligent driving may give rise to legal liability when an accident occurs.